U.S. trade talks should not cover culture, EU says

 Washington and Brussels say the broadest deal possible in transatlantic free-trade talks encompassing almost half the world's economy is the best way to unleash billions of dollars in new business.

-The European Commission says a deal has the potential to increase EU economic output by 65 billion euros (55 billion pounds) a year at a time when Europe's economy is stagnating.
+The European Commission says a deal has the potential to increase EU economic output by 65 billion euros ($85 billion) a year at a time when Europe's economy is stagnating.

 France's support is crucial.
 A British push for an EU-U.S. trade deal collapsed in the 1990s in the face of French resistance.